Rasheed-Afolabi/Rasheed-Afolabi/README.md

 ```

 ## 🌟 Fun Facts
-- 🔒 I can spot a security vulnerability from a mile away
-- ☁️ I dream in AWS architecture diagrams
-- 🐧 I speak fluent Linux (and it speaks back)
-- 🚨 I turn coffee into security solutions
-- 📚 Always learning something new in cybersecurity
+- 📚 Always learning something new

 ## 📱 **Connect with Me**